refenv/gh-automation/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/refenv/alpine-bash)](https://hub.docker.com/r/refenv/alpine-bash)

-This workflow is run nightly, it produces a docker image based on ``alpine:latest`` with nothing but Bash added to it.
-This is done to have the latest Alpine available for GitHUB CI actions which use Bash as the default shell.
+This workflow is run nightly, it produces a docker image based on ``alpine:latest`` with nothing but ``Bash`` and ``git`` added to it.
+This is done to have the latest Alpine available for consumption by GitHUB CI actions which use Bash as the default shell and typically use ``git`` for checking out the source.

 # Self-hosted runners